xenago/win-scripts/3d/README.md

 * Monitor: `Acer XB271HU bmiprz` (IPS version)
   * The TN version is `Abmiprz` and may be better for 3D since it has a faster response time

-In addition to the previous setup, the USB emitter driver must be installed:
+In addition to the previous setup, the USB emitter driver must be installed if it is not done automatically:

 1. Extract `NV3DVisionUSB.Driver` from `425.31-desktop-win10-64bit-international-whql.exe`
 2. Plug in the 3D Vision 2 emitter